Signs of an Unhealthy Relationship

 ➤ Acted very jealous, accused you of having an affair or dressing to attract a new partner?

-➤ Told you that you were crazy?
+➤ Yelled at you, or told you that you were crazy?

 ➤ Made all the decisions, treated you like a servant or acted like the master of the castle?

 ➤ Isolated you by controlling what you do, who you see and talk to, or where you go?

 ➤ Used your children to make you feel guilty or used visitation as a way to harass you?

 ➤ Tried to keep you from getting or keeping a job?

 ➤ Given you an allowance instead of sharing money?

 ➤ Not allowed you to handle your own money, open a bank account, or apply for credit cards?

 ➤ Threatened to hurt or kill you if you didn’t follow his or her orders?

 ➤ Threatened to call Child Protective Services (CPS) and report you as an unfit parent?